MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-windows.md

 ---
-title: Deploy an Azure Pipelines agent on Windows ms.custom: contperf-fy21q1
+title: Deploy an Azure Pipelines agent on Windows (Agent version 2.x) ms.custom: contperf-fy21q1
 description: Learn how to use Windows agents to build and deploy your Windows and Azure code for Azure Pipelines and TFS (Agent version 2.x) ms.topic: conceptual